rob550-docs/rob550-docs.github.io/docs/botlab/mbot-system-setup-Pi5.md

 ### 2. Set up system utilities

 If the flash succeeded, the SD card will have two partitions: a 134MB Volume formatted as fat32 and a 16GB Volume formated as ext4.
-When you insert the SD card in your laptop, it should mount the smaller fat32 partition.
+Open the file explorer on your laptop, it should mount the smaller fat32 partition named "bootfs".

 Find the file `mbot_config.txt` on this volume and modify it as follows:
 - Set `mbot_hostname` following this format: `mbot-<section>-<team#>-<unique_name>`
     - For example: if you are in the AM section team 6, and your unique_name is johndoe, you should name the robot as `mbot-AM-team6-johndoe`
 - Enter your home Wi-Fi details for `new_wifi_ssid` and `new_wifi_password` if you intend to use it at home later.
 - Leave all other variables unchanged.

+Then save the file.
+Now you can eject the SD card.

 ### 3. Boot the Pi5
 1. Insert the SD card into your Pi5.
 The SD card slot is located on the bottom on the side opposite the USB ports.